keen/pingpong/README.md

 ##### Multiple Datacenters

-Running from multiple datacenters can give you a better idea of latencies across the globe.
-Let's say you already have a Pingpong Heroku app running in the US and you'd also like to run checks the EU.
+Running Pingpong from multiple datacenters can give you a better idea of latencies across the globe.

+Let's say you already have a Pingpong Heroku app running in the US, and you'd also like to run checks the EU.

 First, create a new Heroku app in the EU: